AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/cloud-acceleration-manager/using-cam/cam-readiness-phase.md

    >You will see two graphs displaying the trend of the:
    >1.
 Report Findings Trend
    >1.
 Custom Components and Templates Trend
+   >
-   >You can add or change the graphical view via the drop down as shown below.
+   >You can add or change the graphical view via the drop-down, as shown in the figure below:
    >![image](/help/move-to-cloud-service/cloud-acceleration-manager/assets/trendline-view4.png)

 #### Deleting the Trendline Report {#delete-trendline}